AmericanGeezus/TeamsFunctions/README.md

 ### Resource Accounts

-As Microsoft has selected a GUID as the Identity the `CsOnlineApplicationInstance` scripts are a bit cumbersome.
-IDs are also used for the Application Type.
-These Scripts are wrapping around them and bind to the *UserPrincipalName* instead of the *ObjectId*/Identity.
+Though you can now also provide a UserPrincipalName for `CsOnlineApplicationInstance` scripts, they are, I think, not telling you enough.
+IDs are used for the Application Type.
+These Scripts are wrapping around them, bind to the *UserPrincipalName* and offer more required information for properly managing Resource Accounts for Call Queues and Auto Attendants.

 | Function                      | Alias                                                   | Underlying Function              | Description                                                                                                 |
 | ----------------------------- | ------------------------------------------------------- | -------------------------------- | ----------------------------------------------------------------------------------------------------------- |